buzzsprout/buzzsprout-api/README.md

 Sample GET
 -------
-To make a request for all the projects on your subscription, you'd append the projects index path to the base url to form something like https://www.buzzsprout.com/9999/api/episodes.json.
+To make a request for all the Episodes on your account, you'd append the episodes index path to the base url to form something like https://www.buzzsprout.com/9999/api/episodes.json.
 In cURL, that looks like:

 ```shell
 curl -H "Authorization: Token token=ApV99yzvwApV99yzvwApV99yzvwApV99yzvw" \